Mathias-Kabango3/Symplique_screening_assignment/README.md

 Features
 Accepts message, date, time, and reminder method

-Stores data in a PostgreSQL or SQLite database
+Stores data in  SQLite database

 Supports email and sms (extensible for more)